ErwinZhou/ErwinZhou.github.io/_pages/about.md

 My Dual Persona... 🎇
 ------
-After all, this is an academic page about myself.
+After all, this is an academic portfolio website about myself.
 Want to know more about me?
 Check out my [personal blog](https://raw.githubusercontent.com/ErwinZhou/pics_home/main/others/issues/not_available.jpg).
 I bet you will find something interesting there. 😄